Jual6332/coding-challenge/README.md

 - virtualenv==15.0.1
 - wstools==0.4.3

+### URLS - todo/urls.py
+-Each of the view functions below is called by a url.
+An example urlpattern: path('delete/<todo_id>', views.deleteTodo, name='deleteTodo') which is called from the html page when the trash icon is selected which calls this url by {% url 'deleteTodo' %} and passes in the property <todo_id>.
+The deleteTodo view is then selected.

 ### Views - todo/views.py
+-Each CRUD request is handled by a view-function in todo/views.py.
+The function views are addTo, deleteTodo, deleteallTodos, editTodo, saveTodo, index, landing_page.
+The last two are views for rendering the html files.
+The number of landing page visits (numLandingVisits) is a global variable that is incremented within the landingpage view and each referral link hit is handled here too.

 ### Webpages - todo/templates/todo
 - index.html - Homepage where referral links exist and are ordered for the user.